keromagdyy/keromagdyy/README.md

 ### Pregnancy tracker and calculator

-Ask the pregnant woman to enter her information and dates then the application calculate date of Birth and And which week and month she in, remaining days and the gone days and track her pregnancy day by day and present information for the current week and illustrative pictures.
+Ask the pregnant woman to enter her information and dates, then the application calculates the date of Birth and which week and month she is in, the remaining days and the gone days, and tracks her pregnancy day by day and presents information for the current week and illustrative pictures.

 Using Kotlin, coroutines, Data Binding, Live Data, Navigation component, Google Admob, Upload app to Google Play, etc..